Oxsomi/core3/docs/graphics_spec.md

 - RaytracingTier>1_1 as EGraphicsFeatures_Raytracing + EGraphicsFeatures_RayPipeline + EGraphicsFeatures_RayQuery.
 - Native16BitShaderOpsSupported as EGraphicsDataTypes_F16 and EGraphicsDataTypes_I16.
 - DoublePrecisionFloatShaderOps as EGraphicsDataTypes_F64.
-- EGraphicsDataTypes_D24S8 on everything except AMD (AMD allocates D32S8 internally).
+- EGraphicsDataTypes_D24S8 on everything except AMD (AMD allocates D32S8 internally), D32S8 is always available.
 - For format RGB32(u/i) to be enabled, it has to support render target.
 - For format RGB32f to be enabled, it has to support render target, blend, shader sample, msaa 4x and 8x.
 - AtomicInt64OnTypedResourceSupported, AtomicInt64OnGroupSharedSupported as EGraphicsDataTypes_AtomicI64.